Awahnde/supportyourapp-performance-sla-dashboard/README.md

 Before jumping into pivot tables, I spent time understanding what the dataset was actually telling me and where the analytical gaps might be.

-Shape: 150 rows × 12 columns — one row per resolved ticket, all from October 2024.
+Shape: 150 rows × 12 columns.
+One row per resolved ticket, all from October 2024.

 Three clients, three regions, three languages.
 This meant any slice I built could be cross-referenced: for example, SLA compliance by region vs. by client vs. by language.
 That structure suggested the dashboard should let users filter across these dimensions rather than hard-code a single view.

 SLA Compliance is binary.
 The SLA_Compliance field is Yes/No, not a time-to-breach value.
-This meant I couldn't calculate how close tickets came to breaching — only whether they did.
+This meant I couldn't calculate how close tickets came to breaching, only whether they did.
 I flagged this as a limitation when interpreting results.

 Priority distribution was uneven across clients.
-High-priority tickets were not evenly distributed, which mattered for interpreting per-agent SLA rates — an agent handling more high-priority tickets will naturally have different response metrics than one handling mostly low-priority work.
+High-priority tickets were not evenly distributed, which mattered for interpreting per-agent SLA rates.
+An agent handling more high-priority tickets will naturally have different response metrics than one handling mostly low-priority work.

 One month of data.
 All 150 tickets come from October 2024, so any trends are within-month patterns rather than longitudinal analysis.
-I kept this in mind when framing findings — avoiding language like "declining performance" when I could only see a single snapshot.
+I kept this in mind when framing findings, avoiding language like "declining performance" when I could only see a single snapshot.

-Potential data quality issue — "Unknown" client.
+Potential data quality issue with "Unknown" client.
 A small number of tickets had Unknown as the client value.
 Rather than dropping these records, I kept them in and flagged them separately in the SLA risk analysis view, since they could indicate a tagging issue in the source system worth investigating.

 ## Data Preparation